bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Common metadata fields applicable to both (P)CASL and PASL

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "ArterialSpinLabelingType": "REQUIRED",
-      "PostLabelingDelay": "REQUIRED",
-      "BackgroundSuppression": "REQUIRED",
-      "M0Type": "REQUIRED",
-      "TotalAcquiredPairs": "REQUIRED",
-      "VascularCrushing": "RECOMMENDED",
-      "AcquisitionVoxelSize": "RECOMMENDED",
-      "M0Estimate": "OPTIONAL, but REQUIRED when `M0Type` is defined as `Estimate`", "BackgroundSuppressionNumberPulses": "OPTIONAL, RECOMMENDED if `BackgroundSuppression` is `true`", "BackgroundSuppressionPulseTime": "OPTIONAL, RECOMMENDED if `BackgroundSuppression` is `true`", "VascularCrushingVENC": "OPTIONAL, RECOMMENDED if `VascularCrushing` is `true`", "LabelingOrientation": "RECOMMENDED",
-      "LabelingDistance": "RECOMMENDED",
-      "LabelingLocationDescription": "RECOMMENDED",
-      "LookLocker": "OPTIONAL",
-      "LabelingEfficiency": "OPTIONAL",
-   }
-) }}
+{{ MACROS___make_sidecar_table("asl.MRIASLCommonMetadataFields") }}

 #### (P)CASL-specific metadata fields

 These fields can only be used when `ArterialSpinLabelingType` is `"CASL"` or `"PCASL"`.
 See [Appendix XII - ASL](../99-appendices/12-arterial-spin-labeling.md#pcasl-sequence) for more information on the (P)CASL sequence and the Labeling Pulse fields.

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "LabelingDuration": "REQUIRED",
-      "PCASLType": 'RECOMMENDED if `ArterialSpinLabelingType` is `"PCASL"`',
-      "CASLType": 'RECOMMENDED if `ArterialSpinLabelingType` is `"CASL"`',
-      "LabelingPulseAverageGradient": "RECOMMENDED",
-      "LabelingPulseMaximumGradient": "RECOMMENDED",
-      "LabelingPulseAverageB1": "RECOMMENDED",
-      "LabelingPulseDuration": "RECOMMENDED",
-      "LabelingPulseFlipAngle": "RECOMMENDED",
-      "LabelingPulseInterval": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("asl.MRIASLPCASLSpecific") }}

 #### PASL-specific metadata fields

 These fields can only be used when `ArterialSpinLabelingType` is `PASL`.
 See [Appendix XII - ASL](../99-appendices/12-arterial-spin-labeling.md#pasl-sequence) for more information on the PASL sequence and the BolusCutOff fields.

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "BolusCutOffFlag": "REQUIRED",
-      "PASLType": "RECOMMENDED",
-      "LabelingSlabThickness": "RECOMMENDED",
-      "BolusCutOffDelayTime": "OPTIONAL, REQUIRED if `BolusCutOffFlag` is `true`", "BolusCutOffTechnique": "OPTIONAL, REQUIRED if `BolusCutOffFlag` is `true`", }
-) }}
+{{ MACROS___make_sidecar_table("asl.MRIASLPASLSpecific") }}

 ### `m0scan` metadata fields

 Some common metadata fields are REQUIRED for the `*_m0scan.json`: `EchoTime`, `RepetitionTimePreparation`, and `FlipAngle` in case `LookLocker` is `true`.

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "IntendedFor": (
-         "REQUIRED",
-         "This is used to refer to the ASL time series for which the `*_m0scan.nii[.gz]` is intended."
-      ),
-      "AcquisitionVoxelSize": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("asl.MRIASLM0Scan") }}

 The following table recapitulates the ASL field dependencies.
 If Source field (column 1) contains the Value specified in column 2, then the Requirements in column 4 are imposed on the Dependent fields in column 3.
 See [Appendix XII](../99-appendices/12-arterial-spin-labeling.md#flowchart-based-on-dependency-table) for this information in the